Eve Duncan

-Eve Duncan is a fictional forensic sculptor in a series of suspense thriller novels by Iris Johansen.
+Eve Duncan is a fictional forensic sculptor in a series of suspense thriller novels by American writer Iris Johansen.
 Several of the books have been New York Times bestsellers.

 The series includes three self-contained trilogies that incorporate familiar characters from the rest of the series while standing on their own: Eve, Quinn, and Bonnie; Taking Eve, Hunting Eve, and Silencing Eve; Shadow Play, Hide Away, and Night and Day.

 Laura Prepon portrayed Eve Duncan in a 2011 adaptation of The Killing Game for Lifetime.